Kondratiev wave: Modern modifications of Kondratiev theory

 Some argue that this logic can be extended.
 The custom of classifying periods of human development by its dominating general purpose technology has surely been borrowed from historians, starting with the Stone Age.
 Including those, authors distinguish three different long-term metaparadigms, each with different long waves.
 The first focused on the transformation of material, including stone, bronze, and iron.
-The second, often referred to as industrial revolutions, was dedicated to the transformation of energy, including water, steam, electric, and combustion power.
+The second, often referred to as the Industrial Revolution and Second Industrial Revolution, was dedicated to the transformation of energy, including water, steam, electric, and combustion power.
 Finally, the most recent metaparadigm aims at transforming information.
 It started out with the proliferation of communication and stored data and has now entered the age of algorithms, which aims at creating automated processes to convert the existing information into actionable knowledge.

 Several papers on the relationship between technology and the economy were written by researchers at the International Institute for Applied Systems Analysis (IIASA).
 A concise version of Kondratiev cycles can be found in the work of Robert Ayres (1989) in which he gives a historical overview of the relationships of the most significant technologies.
 Cesare Marchetti published on Kondretiev waves and on the diffusion of innovations.
 Arnulf Grübler's book (1990) gives a detailed account of the diffusion of infrastructures including canals, railroads, highways and airlines, with findings that the principal infrastructures have midpoints spaced in time corresponding to 55-year K wavelengths, with railroads and highways taking almost a century to complete.
 Grübler devotes a chapter to the long economic wave.
 In 1996, Giancarlo Pallavicini published the ratio between the long Kondratiev wave and information technology and communication.